 Through the experience he noticed that many of the men he lived with worked day labor, and so he decided to work day labor himself.
 He saw that while many simply wanted to get their wages for the night, others were sincerely trying to get ahead.
 Soon after he started In Every Story, which by 2014 placed as many as 170 employees on a daily basis at 25% + higher wages than competitors.

-Derek has a curiosity and thirst for life, having lived on a sailboat in New York City, visited more than twenty-five countries, and given a TEDx talk.
+Derek has a curiosity and thirst for life, having lived on a sailboat in New York City, visited more than fifty countries, and driven a car from Mongolia to London.

 He also has blogged for The Huffington Post and has been published in the Stanford Social Innovation Review.

-His proudest life moment to date is when he won a male beauty pageant contest in college, performing an interpretational ribbon dance to Aladdin’s “A Whole New World.”
+His proudest life moment was when he won a male beauty pageant contest in college, performing an interpretational ribbon dance to Aladdin’s “A Whole New World.”